Italian national soccer team.

 Italy went on to win the game on penalties, and lifted the World Cup for a fourth time.

-The present coach is Cesare Prandelli, who led the team to a slightly unexpected runners-up position in the European Championships of 2012.
+The coach was Cesare Prandelli, who led the team to a slightly unexpected runners-up position in the European Championships of 2012.

-It was 'unexpected', as Italy are currently a team in transition.
-Of the Champions of 2006 Gigi Buffon is still keeping goal and Andrea Pirlo is still bending in free kicks and masterminding mid field with little apparent effort.
-But elsewhere on the pitch, Prandelli is still searching for his perfect formation.
+It was 'unexpected', as Italy were a team in transition.
+Of the Champions of 2006, Gigi Buffon was still keeping goal and Andrea Pirlo was still bending in free kicks and masterminding mid field with little apparent effort.
+But elsewhere on the pitch, Prandelli was still searching for his perfect formation.

 Since moving to Italy, I've shared the enthusiasm of two major football championships and enjoyed some great nights in my local village square as people of all ages gather round the TV screen to cheer on their heroes.
 The entire village turns out - men, women, children and naturally, the local priest.